How to Repot Spider Plants in 5 Easy Steps

 The next step is to loosen the roots and remove some of the old soil to make room for the fresh one.

-An overgrown spider plant will have roots circled around each other in the shape of the container it was planted in.
-These roots need to be loosened to allow them to grow outwards in their new container rather than in circles.
+An overgrown spider plant will have roots circling around each other in the shape of the container it was planted in.
+These roots need to be loosened to allow them to grow outwards in their new container.

-If any of the roots are too long, or if you want to limit the growth, you can trim the roots back now.
+If any of the roots are too long, trim the roots back now.
 Use a sharp and clean pair of shears, never removing more than one-third of the root mass to prevent shock.

 Step 3: Divide (Optional)